Sheryl Oring: Early life and career

 Oring was born c.
 1966.
 Her parents were both academics.
 As a child, she moved to New York, near Cornell University, where she was exposed to political advocacy at a young age.
-Oring earned a bachelor's degree in journalism at the University of Colorado in 1987.
+Oring earned a bachelor's degree in journalism at the University of Colorado Boulder in 1987.
 She then moved to California, where she worked as a journalist for about a decade.
 Oring held positions at the International Herald Tribune, the San Francisco Chronicle, and briefly at The New York Times.
 Oring became disenchanted with the media and moved to Germany to study art for six years.

 According to Oring, her work as an artist was influenced by the political clout artists have in Germany.
 In 1999, Oring created an exhibit called "Writer's Block," which featured 600 typewriters in 21 metal cages.
 The exhibit was regarding the censorship of Jewish citizens in Nazi Germany.
 It was first exhibited in 1999 at the site of a Nazi book burning.
 The exhibit was later shown at Bryant Park, the PEN American Center, in Budapest, and other locations.
 Oring was inspired to create the exhibit in part by a memorial by artist Micha Ullman on Bebelplatz in Berlin, Germany.

 Oring was an assistant professor at University of North Carolina at Greensboro and served as the Chair of the James Pearson Duffy Department of Art and Art History at Wayne State University.
 As of January 2023, she is the dean of University of the Arts' School of Art.